koopa31/Svetlana_documentation/docs/source/installation.rst

 	conda create -n svetlana_env python=3.9
 	conda activate svetlana_env
 	conda install pip
-	python -m pip install "napari[all]" --upgrade
+	python -m pip install "napari[all]"==0.4.17

+It is essential to install this particular version of Napari, as Svetlana is not compatible with later versions.
 Then, Svetlana can be installed either directly from Napari's plugin manager, or typing:

 .. code-block:: console